-‘Bold And The Beautiful’ Spoilers For Week Of September 17: Bill Comes On to Brooke & Learns Of Katie & Thorne
+‘Bold And The Beautiful’ Spoilers For Week Of September 17: Bill Comes On To Brooke & Learns Of Katie & Thorne

 — Bold & The Beautiful (@BandB_CBS) September 6, 2018

 The jury will also be out as the sole custody battle will begin next week with Joe Lando (Sully from Dr. Quinn, Medicine Woman) debuting as Judge Craig McMullen.
 How will Bill feel when he realizes that a Forrester could raise his son?
-Tune in to watch Bold and the Beautiful which airs weekdays on CBS, then check back on Inquisitr for all the latest spoilers, recaps and casting news.
+Tune in to watch Bold and the Beautiful which airs weekdays on CBS, then check back on Inquisitr for all the latest spoilers, recaps, and casting news.

 In case you were wondering…#BoldandBeautiful doors do have locks. ???? #BoldandBeautiful pic.twitter.com/K4NiVaMBXC